Guiding large-scale management of invasive species using network metrics: Discussion

 Another outstanding topic for future research is how the performance of metric-based heuristics depends on interactions between invasive species’ dispersal characteristics and the data used to construct the network.
 The ordering of metric performance in cases with low levels of network information may be especially sensitive to these features.
 In our application, the spectral H+A metric had the most consistent performance across varying information levels.
-This indicates that in the low information cases we considered (i.e., low social/full ecological or full social/low ecological; Fig.~\ref{fig:main}) H+A captures details in the network structure that result in a high ranking for nodes that turn out to be the highest degree in the full information case---i.e., on the weighted infested subnetwork.
-This finding may be specific to our context, including the network definition (from data collected over 2014-2017; \cite{kao2020}) and definition of invasion state (invaded in 2019) relative to the ecological properties (e.g., temporal and spatial dispersal abilities) of the invasive species.
-In our application, centrality metrics on the network are predictive of invaded status \citep{kao2021paper}, which may not be the case for other invasions.
+This indicates that in the partial information cases we considered (i.e., low social/full ecological or full social/low ecological; Fig.~\ref{fig:main}) H+A captures details in the network structure that result in a high ranking for nodes that turn out to be the highest degree in the full information case---i.e., on the weighted infested subnetwork.
+Future work could investigate if this finding is specific to our context, based on the network definition (from data collected over 2014-2017; \cite{kao2020}) and definition of invasion state (invaded in 2019) relative to the ecological properties (e.g., temporal and spatial dispersal abilities) of this invasive species.
+In our application, centrality metrics on the network are predictive of invaded status \cite{kao2021paper}.
+While this has been observed for AIS on other human transport networks \cite{kvistad2019network}, it may not be the case for some invasions.
 Whether our findings extend to more general cases should be investigated, potentially through simulation approaches from network epidemiology (e.g., \cite{nowzari_analysis_2016}).
+Another promising extension would be applying our methods to networks derived from other sources.
+For example, gravity models have often been applied to AIS (e.g., \cite{bossenbroek2001prediction,leung_boats_2006}), and these models could be used to create an approximate network \cite{muirhead_development_2005} that could then be used for network-guided management.